openequella/openequella.github.io/tutorials/reporting/postgres/QueryingXMLType.md

 NOTE|
 ---|
-XPath queries will default to being relative to the root node, e.g. &lt;xml&gt; for our item xml.
+On Postgres, XPath queries will default to being relative to the root node, e.g. &lt;xml&gt; for our item xml.
 If you start your path with a '/' you would need to include the root node too: `/xml/item/cars/car`|

 Let's put this into our query: